Dry Brine vs. Wet Brine: Which Should You Choose for Your Thanksgiving Turkey?

 2. Flavor impact

-A wet brine for turkey is a sure way to add a lot of moisture.
+A wet brine for turkey is a surefire way to add a lot of moisture.
 The problem is, however, that moisture is mainly water.
 This can leave your turkey very juicy, if not a bit watery.
 A richly-concentrated liquid like homemade chicken stock won’t do much good either.
 The turkey only picks up salt and water from the wet brine, which means any flavor impact from aromatics is minimal.

 A dry brine, however, imparts far more flavor directly into the meat because of the close contact between the spice mixture and turkey meat.
 The flavor is much richer and more intense.